DeimosMH/DCH_CppPrimerPlus/docs/notes.md

 shouldn’t derive a `Programmer` class from a `Brain` class.
 If you want to represent the belief that a programmer has a brain, you should use a `Brain` class object as a member of the `Programmer` class."

+### Inheritance

+- "Private inheritance limits the use of base-class methods to within derived-class methods" page 800.